 Winter Protection: Mini roses are more delicate than their full-sized counterparts.
 Consider providing winter protection with mulch or burlap in regions with harsh winters.

-Proper Soil: Mini roses thrive in well-draining soil.
-Repot them using a mix of potting soil and perlite to enhance drainage.
+Proper Soil: These roses thrive in well-draining soil.
+To enhance drainage, report them using a mix of potting soil and perlite.

-Adequate Drainage: Ensure the pot has drainage holes to prevent waterlogging, which can harm mini roses.
+Adequate Drainage: Ensure the pot has drainage holes to prevent waterlogging, which can harm the roses.

-Sunlight: Mini roses adore sunlight.
-Please place them in a spot with at least 6 hours of direct sunlight each day.
+Sunlight: roses adore sunlight.
+Please place them in a spot with at least 6 hours of direct sunlight daily.

 Watering: Keep the soil consistently moist but not soggy.
 Water when the top inch of soil feels dry.
 Be cautious not to wet the foliage, as this can lead to diseases.